Raising Malawi: Government relations

-When Madonna visited Malawi in April 2013, President of Malawi Joyce Banda expressed criticism of Madonna and her charity, accused her of exaggerating her charity's contribution and "bullying state officials".
+When Madonna visited Malawi in April 2013, President of Malawi Joyce Banda was creditted with expressed criticism of Madonna and her charity, accusing her of exaggerating her charity's contribution and "bullying state officials".
 The president's office accused her of being "a musician who desperately thinks she must generate recognition by bullying state officials instead of playing decent music on the stage" and added "For her to tell the whole world that she is building schools in Malawi when she has actually only contributed to the construction of classrooms is not compatible with manners of someone who thinks she deserves to be revered with state grandeur."
 Madonna responded by releasing a statement saying she was saddened that Banda "has chosen to release lies about what we've accomplished, my intentions, how I personally conducted myself while visiting Malawi and other untruths.
 I have no intention of being distracted by these ridiculous allegations."
 Later, it was confirmed that Banda had not approved the statement released written by her press team and was "incandescent with anger" over the mix-up.